rafaelromao/get-myinprogressworkitems/README.md

 - Run Install-Module.bat to install the module on powershell

 ## How to use it?
-In PowerShell, just type `Get-MyInProgressWorkItems`.
-It is recommended to register an alias like `inpid` in your PowerShell profile.
+It is recommended to register an alias like `inpid` in your PowerShell profile:
+In your [profile](http://thesociablegeek.com/azure/using-curl-in-powershell/), add the following command:
+`new-alias inpid Get-MyInProgressWorkItems`

+In PowerShell, just type `Get-MyInProgressWorkItems`, or `inpid` and inform the required parameters.

 A string like `#28333 #28383 #28416 #28417` will be returned, where the numbers represent the ids of your work items currently in progress.